geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 - **Undermining** ability of repositories or other scholarly services to contribute meaningful data to the wider scholarly PID graph
 ---
 # Er, what the heck is 'PID literacy'?!
-Level of authority of to assert exists only as far as scholars' PID literacy!
+Level of authority to assert exists only as far as scholars' PID literacy!
 What does a PID literate scholar look like?

 "PID literate scholar might display the following competencies: